 This beef chili recipe is an all-time favorite dish that’s not only easy to make but also won’t break the budget.
 This flavorful recipe is fantastic on its own with all of your favorite chili toppings or also on nachos and of course chili cheese hot dogs.

-With summer arriving faster than we can blink, many of you will be looking at tailgating events.
-Tailgating is a time honored tradition in this country and good food is always a top priority.
+With fall arriving faster than we can blink, many of you will be looking at tailgating events.
+Tailgating is a time-honored tradition in this country and good food is always a top priority.
 But just because you want good food doesn’t mean it has to be filled with garbage that leaves you feeling less than your best.